 The last Avengers, the last Star Wars, the last Toy Story, the second-to-last Tarantino movie, and the farewell to white alpha male protagonists?
-While I’m not holding breath on any of these to actually be true, the farewell (unfortunately, not The Farewell) to cinematic giants was a big theme this Oscar season.
+While I’m not holding my breath on any of these to actually be true, the farewell (unfortunately, not The Farewell) to cinematic giants was a big theme this Oscar season.
 This year brought us retrospective films from two of the most established Hollywood directors that examined both their individual careers and cultural trends at large.
 Once Upon a Time…in Hollywood and The Irishman both center around male friendships and the unsustainable weight of striving to maintain alpha male status.
 Certainly, other films have jumped out to be the frontrunners for this race, but there is still a small chance Hollywood could reward one of these cinematic titans for their respective twists on the star-studded, testosterone-fueled macho drama.

 Once Upon a Time…in Hollywood

 What may prove to be the penultimate film from Tarantino has one key ingredient that may help it walk away with the win on Oscar Sunday: a Hollywood movie about Hollywood and the movies.
 Of course it certainly helps that this film also touts a stacked cast and killer visuals—some of which would certainly get my pick for “best of.”
-Even though it is all but clear Joaquin Phoenix is going to walk away with the win for Best Actor for his work in The Joker, I believe Leonardo DiCaprio put up an underrated performance as the pathetic, persistent Hollywood has-been star to Brad Pitt’s chill, optimistic stuntman.
+Even though it is pretty clear that Joaquin Phoenix is going to walk away with the win for Best Actor for his work in The Joker, I believe Leonardo DiCaprio put up an underrated performance as the pathetic, persistent Hollywood has-been star to Brad Pitt’s chill, optimistic stuntman.
 Pitt, however, is a shoo-in for Best Supporting Actor.
 It’s very possible Tarantino could take home another Oscar for Best Original Screenplay, but definitely keep an eye out for Parasite to sneak in and take the prize.
 Finally, I would give OUATIH the win for Best Costume Design; designer Arianne Phillips created not only the world of Tarantino’s 1969 but also that of multiple movies and TV shows featured in this film.

 I understand that many people cannot get past the three-plus hours runtime of this film, and I certainly don’t blame anyone for skipping a decades-long biographical look at a bunch of white guys doing a bunch of white guy things that we’ve seen on screen before.
 But Scorsese is one of my favorite directors, and seeing three film giants (De Niro!
 Pacino!
 Pesci!) on screen together made it almost impossible for me not to enjoy this film.
 I did not expect, however, to be captivated by the dull, mundane later years of a mobster, and this authentic reflection from Scorsese truly elevated the film for me.
 In my opinion, Joe Pesci gave the Best Supporting Actor performance of the year, but this award seems to be Brad Pitt’s to lose.
 It would be shocking to see this giant film go home empty-handed, but if 1917 and Parasite have anything to say about it, it’s very likely this film could lose all of its ten nominations.
-Much like Once Upon a Time…in Hollywood, if any film was going to upset the expected Best Picture frontrunners, it would likely be this film.
+Much like Once Upon a Time…in Hollywood, if any film was going to upset the expected Best Picture frontrunners, it would likely be this one.
 Funny to think that we now live in a time where a Scorsese gangster film could be described as the “upset” winner for Best Picture, but welcome to 2020.

 Bombshell is perhaps the most talked about Best Makeup & Hairstyling nominee in recent memory.
 When the first trailer dropped, it was evident how much work went into transforming these A-list actors into their real-life political characters.
 Best Actress nominee Charlize Theron’s physical transformation into Megyn Kelly was so accurate it was almost unnerving, and her performance in the movie only solidified and elevated this portrayal.
 The film on the whole was a lot funnier than I expected, with some of the comedic relief coming from Best Supporting Actress nominee Margot Robbie.
 And even though both Theron and Robbie put forth knockout performances, this movie’s best shot at winning Oscar gold is with the aforementioned nomination for hair and makeup.